How Do You Know: Production

-Brooks began work on the film in 2005, wishing to create a film about a young female athlete.
+James L. Brooks began work on the film in 2005, wishing to create a film about a young female athlete.
 While interviewing numerous women for hundreds of hours in his research for the film, he also became interested in "the dilemmas of contemporary business executives, who are sometimes held accountable by the law for corporate behavior of which they may not even be aware."
 He created Paul Rudd's and Jack Nicholson's characters for this concept.
 Filming finished in November 2009, although Brooks later reshot the film's opening and ending.
 The total production cost of the film was $120 million, with the net budget at about $100 million after tax rebates from Pennsylvania and the District of Columbia.
-The combined salaries for the director Brooks (about $10 million) and the four major stars Witherspoon ($15 million), Nicholson ($12 million), Wilson ($10 million) and Rudd ($3 million) totaled about $50 million.
+The combined salaries for the director Brooks (about $10 million) and the four major stars Reese Witherspoon ($15 million), Nicholson ($12 million), Owen Wilson ($10 million) and Rudd ($3 million) totaled about $50 million.
 Brooks' "slow and meticulous" production and post-production process have been given as reasons for the size of the budget.

 Release

-How Do You Know opened at $7.6 million in the United States and Canada, making it eighth in the box office at its first weekend.
+How Do You Know opened at $7.6 million in the United States and Canada, making it eighth at the box office on its first weekend.
 The film fell off the chart by its third weekend.
 On its opening day, December 17, 2010, it debuted at No. 5 behind Tron: Legacy, Yogi Bear, The Fighter and The Chronicles of Narnia: The Voyage of the Dawn Treader.
 By December 22, it was No. 11 in the box office.
 How Do You Know grossed a total of $48.7 million worldwide.
 In 2014, the Los Angeles Times listed the film as one of the biggest box office flops of all time.